modelflows/modelflowsapp/_applications/2026-urban-flows.md

 This topic focuses on the reconstruction of full 3D urban flow and pollutant fields from a reduced number of sensor locations.
 Low-cost modal decomposition methods, such as lcSVD and lcHOSVD, are used to recover the original high-dimensional CFD fields while reducing the amount of data required for reconstruction.

-The complete step-by-step tutorial is available in the [*Urban Sensors 3D Reconstruction*]({{ "/software/tutorials/urban-3d-reconstruction/" | relative_url }}) page.
+The complete step-by-step tutorial is available in the <a href="{{ '/software/tutorials/urban-3d-reconstruction/' | relative_url }}">Urban Sensors 3D Reconstruction</a> page.
 This link goes to the workflow explaining sparse-sensor selection, low-cost decomposition, field reconstruction, error evaluation and comparison with the original CFD solution.

-The related research page is available here: [*From Sensors to 3D Reconstruction*]({{ "/research/ai-models/ai-urban-flows/2026-from-sensors-to-3d-reconstruction/" | relative_url }}).
+The related research page is available here: <a href="{{ '/research/ai-models/ai-urban-flows/2026-from-sensors-to-3d-reconstruction/' | relative_url }}">From Sensors to 3D Reconstruction</a>.
 This link goes to the research summary describing the motivation, methodology, datasets and reconstruction results for the low-cost 3D reconstruction work.

 ## 2. Temporal Prediction of Urban Flow Fields

 This topic focuses on the prediction of future urban flow and pollutant states from time-resolved CFD databases.
 Multidimensional modal decomposition and deep learning models are used to learn the temporal evolution of the flow field and reconstruct the predicted snapshots.

-The complete step-by-step tutorial is available in the [*Temporal Prediction of Urban Flow Fields*]({{ "/software/tutorials/urban-mdhodmd-forecasting/" | relative_url }}) page.
+The complete step-by-step tutorial is available in the <a href="{{ '/software/tutorials/urban-mdhodmd-forecasting/' | relative_url }}">Temporal Prediction of Urban Flow Fields</a> page.
 This link goes to the workflow explaining data normalization, modal decomposition, sequence preparation, temporal learning and autoregressive prediction.

 The related research page will be added soon.